-We recently partnered with Ease, Inc, provider of the Beacon Quality software tool for Layered Process Audits to create an e-book entitled LPAs 101: 3 Simple Steps to Starting Layered Process Audits.
+We recently partnered with Ease, Inc, provider of the Ease software tool for Layered Process Audits to create an e-book entitled LPAs 101: 3 Simple Steps to Starting Layered Process Audits.

 The Luminous Group was involved due to our thought leadership for best practices to implement LPAs and my involvement in the development of the AIAG CQI-8 “Layered Process Audit Guideline.”